meehow/last-mnemonic-word/README.md

 ## Warning

-This wallet will be way less safe than wallets generated from random values.
+This wallet will be way less secure than wallets generated from random values.
-Please don't store large sums on it and ideally transfer all funds to random generated wallet after giving is to someone as a gift.
+Please don't store large sums on it and/or explain gifted person that funds should be transferred to a wallet with randomly generated seeds.

 ## Demo